 These resources are primarily for current students.
 However, you may find them useful if you are considering studying here.
 Current students will also find a lot of general information relevant to their studies on the Student Homepage and Blackboard.

 To request an extension to a coursework deadline or to request an exemption from a practical, please complete a PEC form (Personal Extenuating Circumstances form).
-This form can be obtained at the School Office or by downloading a copy from the following link PEC1-Form (PDF: 443KB).
+This form can be downloaded from the following link PEC1-Form (PDF: 443KB).
 Once you have completed this form, you can forward the form as an attachment to email@example.com or by hand to the School Office.
 If your request is due to a medical problem you must provide a medical certificate.
+You must type your PEC application.

 Extension request forms will not be accepted more than 7 days after the original assessment deadline (work submitted within 7 days but without an approved extension, will be given a maximum mark of 40%).
 If work is submitted after 7 days from the deadline (without an extension) the recorded mark will be zero.
 Non-submission of work will result in a mark of zero as per University Regulations.
 The maximum allowable extension will be for 14 days, beyond which a concession would be required.